asbock2/PhD-Research/README.md

 •	Activity data for charcoal production use and transport in Africa in 2014                                                             •	Activity data for charcoal production and use in 2030

 # References:
+In the spirit of open access to data generated from peer-reviewed research, emission inventory and GEOS-Chem output data is open to the public to use.
+Please consult the publication that describes the data and feel free to contact me if you have any queries about the data.
+Where the data makes significant contribution to a peer-reviewed publication, I ask that you consider including me as a co-author.
+Otherwise, please reference the publication provided below.

 Bockarie, A. S., E. A. Marais, A. R. MacKenzie, Air quality and climate impact of charcoal supply chain in Africa, in progress.